-Our view towards homework is that it ensures our pupils have the chance to either reflect upon a lesson to consolidate their learning, or it can be to research the next upcoming topic.
-We ensure pupils understand that homework has a purpose, by reiterating to them on a regular basis that this will be needed to solidify their learning.
+Our view towards homework is that it ensures our pupils have the chance to either reflect upon a lesson to consolidate their learning or to research the next upcoming topic.
+We ensure pupils understand that homework has a purpose.

-History provides pupils with a good general knowledge and an understanding of Humanity and that if we do not learn about the atrocities of the past, this will undoubtedly affect our future.
+History provides pupils with excellent general knowledge and an understanding of Humanity and that if we do not learn about the atrocities of the past, this will undoubtedly affect our future.
 Pupils enjoy History and the passion of our Lead of Humanities does drive pupils to engage and enjoy their History lessons.
 This is clearly evident within our lessons by the curious questions they ask.
 The more they learn about History in Stanley High School, the more they want to know.
 It is with this attitude, the subject itself lends itself well to promote the thirst for learning.
 Our pupil voice questionnaires help us to build upon what pupils enjoy, what they are finding difficult, and what they would like to see within their lessons.

-History in Stanley High School ensures pupils who leave High School appreciate other people and knowing how to be good citizens of the world, having learnt about the atrocities that have damaged our society.
-Our curriculum clearly embeds pupils with good morals and equips them with the knowledge of a level of politics, law and order and how our society has changed over time which links with pupils knowledge of cultural capital.
+History in Stanley High School ensures pupils leave with an appreciation for other people and knowing how to be good citizens of the world, having learned about the atrocities that have damaged our society.
+Our curriculum clearly embeds pupils with good morals and equips them with the knowledge of a level of politics, law and order, and how our society has changed over time which links with pupils’ knowledge of cultural capitol.